Lesson One: Magic 8-Ball Predicts the Future

 Emulator: Unfortunately, you can not simulate shaking the phone when using the emulator.

 Package the App to Your Phone!

-Your app would disappear if you were to disconnect your phone from the Blocks Editor.
+Your app would disappear if you were to disconnect your mobile device from the App Inventor.
 This is because the app is still stored on the App Inventor server and not on your phone.
-Follow these instructions to package your app to your phone or to make an ".apk" file that can be installed on any android phone.
+Follow these instructions to package your app to your phone or to make an ".apk" file that can be installed on any Android phone.
 Or, if you want to make your app even cooler, try the challenges below.

 Challenge 1: Make the Magic 8-Ball Speak

 Instead of (or in addition to) making the prediction appear as text, can you make the 8-Ball speak it aloud?
 Hint: the TextToSpeech component is under the Media drawer in the Designer.
 Note: Most Android devices have the text-to-speech (TTS) capability, but if you have trouble getting the TTS component in App Inventor to work, you may need to find out how to install TTS and/or enable TTS on your device.

 Suggestions for Further Exploration

 - Make the image rotate when the phone is shaken or have several images that the app rotates through while the phone is shaken.
 You could use this technique to make it look like the triangle piece inside the 8-ball window is surfacing.
 You could also make different images for different predictions and display the correct image for each prediction.

 - Make a similar app but for a different purpose.
 The phone could be used in place of dice or yahtzee letters.
 It could simulate a coin toss or a random number or color generator for investigating probability.

 - Ask end users to add choices to the list of predictions (See Make Quiz tutorial).